On This Day In Judy Garland’s Life And Career – May 9

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 May 9, 1962: These photos were taken of Judy while she was recording the songs for I Could Go On Singing.
-Judy recorded the score during the week of May 7th at the Abbey Road Studios in London, England.
+Judy recorded the score during the week of May 7th at Abbey Road Studios in London, England.
 Filming began in London on May 14th.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!